 CAG, in cooperation with Gila County and local providers, commissioned AECOM Consulting to conduct the Gila County Transit Governance Study to identify an institutional structure that will improve coordination and connectivity of transit programs within Gila County.
 The study provided a comprehensive guide to enhance transit services and design investment strategies that make best use of available federal, state, regional, and local resources.
 The study evaluated transit governance models and recommended a framework to guide future governance, management, and implementation of public transportation services in Gila County.
-The analysis includes recommendations on how existing and future public transportation services can coordinate and collaborate on service delivery as well as how the region should manage, structure, and oversee public transportation service development On May 9, 2023, the Gila County Board of Supervisors voted and formed the Gila County Intergovernmental Public Transportation Authority (GCIPTA).
+The analysis includes recommendations on how existing and future public transportation services can coordinate and collaborate on service delivery as well as how the region should manage, structure, and oversee public transportation services voted and formed the Gila County Intergovernmental Public Transportation Authority (GCIPTA).
 Throughout the next several months, the GCIPTA will be working diligently on the transitional activities needed to execute the intended institutional structure the Gila County Transit Governance Study recommended.